I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 In your email subject lines, tease the start of a compelling story.
 Readers only get to learn the ending by opening the email.

 Also called FOMO, the fear of missing out plays on the very human desire to have and belong.
-People would rather spend money or time on something that they might not enjoy than lose the opportunity to do something they might love.
+People would rather spend money or time on something they might not enjoy than lose the opportunity to do something they might love.

 A simple question can prove compelling enough to inspire curiosity.
 The best subject lines establish a premise or ask a question.
 The email body content reveals the answer.